 What is the EB Jacobs Fire Service Aptitude (FSAB)

-The Fire Service Assessment Battery (FSAB) is provided by EB Jacobs, a PSI company, which helps various fire departments to determine whether you possess the cognitive and personality traits to become a firefighter.
+The Fire Service Assessment Battery (FSAB) is provided by EB Jacobs, a PSI subsidiary company, which helps various fire departments determine whether you possess the cognitive and personality traits to become a firefighter.
 When taking this exam, you will encounter a series of different assessments, including:

-1. Ability Test.
+1. Ability Test

-2. Work Style Questionnaire.
+2. Work Style Questionnaire

-3. Life Experience Survey.
+3. Life Experience Survey

 Firefighter Exam Ability Aptitude Sample Questions